conan-io/docs/howtos/define_complex_compatibility.rst

 .. _controlling_requires_compatibility:

-Using conan_info() to control requires compatibility
+Using package_id() to control requires compatibility
 ----------------------------------------------------

 The ``self.info`` object also have a ``requires`` object.
 A dictionary with the requirements info.
 E.j ``self.info.requires["MyOtherLib"]``.